jinevang/jinevang/README.md

 # hello!
 ### who is this person?
 - 🦦 my name is evan
-- 🫒 undergrad CSSE student at UWB
+- 🫒 recently graduated CSSE student from UWB
-- 🥕 aspiring full-stack software dev enjoyer
+- 🥕 full-stack software dev enjoyer
 - 🍚 c++, typescript/react, js, php, learning python
 - 📷 take a look at the [best cone pictures](https://photos.app.goo.gl/FaeCkL8m6gk2nyLD6)!
+- 🎹 take a look at my [album rating list](https://bit.ly/albumratings)
+- 🧋 take a look at my [drink ratings](https://bit.ly/drinkratings) (rated out of 7)

 <!---
 jinevang/jinevang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.